Yunuskupucu/Yunuskupucu/README.md

 # 💫 About Me:
 Hi, I'm Yunus.
-I'm interested in web and mobile applications.
+I'm interested in web applications.
 I'm developing web app using JavaScript.
 I'm also a university student.<br>
 <br/>

 ## 🌐 Socials: